 Styling the Vivobarefoot Gobi Hi

 One of the biggest draws of the Gobi Hi top boots is that they have a mainstream look that is easy to wear both casually and dressy.
 There are a lot of super warm, good barefoot winter boots out there, but it’s not often you find a good winter boot that you can also wear to the office.
 I almost always go for black when looking for a shoe that can be dressed up, and my favorite way to wear my black boots is with black pants and leggings to get a monochromatic look.
 Of course, depending on your wardrobe, brown is an excellent choice too and I would have no problem styling the brown ones a million ways too.

 You can wear them with visible socks, cuffed jeans, or directly over leggings and tights.

-There is a good reason the Gobi high top boot comes back every year, and I am glad to see Vivobarefoot responding to customer feedback to improve the shoe.
-As more brands are coming to market we are getting an increase in options, and these are far from the only good boot available to us.
+There is a good reason the Vivobarefoot Gobi Hi top boot comes back every year, and I am glad to see Vivobarefoot responding to customer feedback to improve the shoe.
+As more barefoot shoe brands are coming to the market we are getting an increase in options, and these are far from the only good boot available to us.
 But if you want a tried and true shoe that you know will function great and look great too, Vivobarefoot has got you covered this season.